percy/cli/packages/config/README.md

 ### Loading config files

 The `.load()` method will load and validate a configuation file, optionally merging it with any provided `overrides`.
-If no `filepath` is provided, will search for the first supported config found from the current directory up to the home directoy.
+If no `path` is provided, will search for the first supported config found from the current directory up to the home directoy.
 Configuration files are cached and reused unless `reload` is `true`.